 Military Divorce Guide

-Welcome to the Military Divorce Guide, from the Colorado Springs military divorce lawyers at Black & Graham, LLC, with articles on dividing military retirement in a divorce, the Survivor Benefit Plan (SBP), VA disability payments, Servicemembers Civil Relief Act, former spouse benefits, understanding military pay, and much more.
+Welcome to the Military Divorce Guide, from the Colorado Springs military divorce lawyers at Black & Graham, PC, with articles on dividing military retirement in a divorce, the Survivor Benefit Plan (SBP), VA disability payments, Servicemembers Civil Relief Act, former spouse benefits, understanding military pay, and much more.

 U.S. and Colorado Military Divorce Laws